Consultations with Your Cosmetic Dentist- What to Expect2015-07-15

-During the first visit, the dentist will numb the tooth and the tissues surrounding it with a local anesthetic.
+During the first visit at Friendly Dentistry, we will numb the tooth and the tissues surrounding it with a local anesthetic.
 Next, your tooth will be reduced in order to make room for the crown and to ensure it fits properly.
 However, if there is a part of the tooth missing (either from damage or decay), then a filling will have to be placed in order to reshape the tooth so that it supports the crown.

 Once the tooth is the correct shape, a putty is put onto the tooth in order to make an impression of the top and bottom arches.
 The impression is then sent off to a lab along with your x-rays in order to have the crown created.
 A temporary crown one is put in place before you leave.